Entertainment

 A collection of incredible dancers from the MacLeod School of Highland Dance performing several traditional dances.

-Maureen Fraser School of Dance
+Grant School of Highland Dance

 Antigonish Highland Games: Highland Dance